logicfish/disdroid-cache/content/2023-07-28-pc-1961-kennedy-huddersfield-not-fit-for-purpose.md.md

 walk of shame, leaving a foul stench and a mess which required strong bleach to remove.

+The man has also been spotted being caught red-handed in an undercover child abuse

 <iframe width="1290" height="480" src="https://www.youtube.com/embed/QrKbzzVASl8" title="Bogus PC 1961 Kennedy and Kirklees Council n*nce" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>